Daniel Everett: Dark Matter of the Mind: The Culturally Articulated Unconscious

 In this book, published by the University of Chicago Press, Everett reviews a great deal of philosophy, anthropology, linguistics, and cognitive science to argue that humans are molded by culture and that the idea of human nature is not a very good fit with the facts.
 He reiterates and supports Aristotle's claim that the mind is a blank slate and makes the case that the notion of the human self most compatible with the facts is the Buddhist concept of anātman.

 How Language Began: The Story of Humanity's Greatest Invention

 In this work, Everett makes the case that Homo erectus invented language nearly two million years ago and that the subsequent species Homo neanderthalensis and Homo sapiens were born into a linguistic world.

-Religious beliefs
+Personal life

 Influenced by the Pirahã's concept of truth, Everett's belief in Christianity slowly diminished and he became an atheist.
 He says that he was having serious doubts by 1982 and had abandoned all faith by 1985.
-He would not tell anyone about his atheism until the late 1990s; when he finally did, his marriage ended in divorce and two of his three children broke off all contact.
-However, by 2008 full contact and relations have been restored with his children, who now seem to accept his viewpoint on theism.
+He did not tell anyone about his atheism until the late 1990s; when he finally did, his marriage ended in divorce and two of his three children broke off all contact.

+He is the father of Caleb Everett.